Marvel Cinematic Universe: Other studios

-DC Entertainment and Warner Bros.
-Pictures
+DC Entertainment, Warner Bros.
+Pictures, and DC Studios

 In October 2012, following its legal victory over Joe Shuster's estate for the rights to Superman, Warner Bros.
 Pictures announced that it planned to move ahead with its long-awaited Justice League film, uniting such DC Comics superheroes as Batman, Superman, and Wonder Woman.
 The company was expected to take the opposite approach to Marvel, releasing individual films for the characters after they have appeared in a team-up film.
 The release of Man of Steel in 2013 was intended to be the start of a new shared universe for DC, "laying the groundwork for the future slate of films based on DC Comics".
 In 2014, Warner Bros. announced that slate of films, similarly to Disney and Marvel claiming dates for films years in advance.
 That year, DC chief creative officer Geoff Johns stated that the television series Arrow and The Flash were set in a separate universe from the new film one, later clarifying that "We look at it as the multiverse.
 We have our TV universe and our film universe, but they all co-exist.
 For us, creatively, it's about allowing everyone to make the best possible product, to tell the best story, to do the best world.
 Everyone has a vision and you really want to let the visions shine through ...
-It's just a different approach [to Marvel's]."
+It's just a different approach [from Marvel's]."